Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Related Work

-While fact-check systems traditionally rely on a central authority, alternative approaches to dealing with information of questionable quality make use of the distributed expertise of a crowd~\cite{pennycookFightingMisinformationSocial2019,heSurveyRoleCrowds2025}.
-Crowd-based fact-checking is one such approach, which despite being cheaper and faster than professional fact-checking, has often been found to be similarly accurate and effective~\cite{allenScalingFactcheckingUsing2021,martelCrowdsCanEffectively2024a,zhaoInsightsComparativeStudy2023}.
-HCI research has explored the practices of those who participate in crowdbased fact-checking~\cite{heHelpMeDebunkThis2022}, their potential biases~\cite{drawsEffectsCrowdWorker2022}, and how fact-checking tasks may be best distributed to a crowd~\cite{bhuiyanInvestigatingDifferencesCrowdsourced2020}.
-Beyond fact-checking, there are other crowd-based approaches to handling misinformation, such as digital juries~\cite{fanDigitalJuriesCivicsOriented2020,zhaoEffectsNonEffectsSocial2025}, distributed moderation through up/down votes~\cite{lampeSlashdotBurnDistributed2004,epsteinWillCrowdGame2020}, and community self-governance~\cite{seeringReconsideringSelfModerationRole2020}.
-CCS share much in common with these previous crowdsourced fact-checking systems, but they have a novel set of processes and structures that make CCS stand out as a new type of interactive systems.
+CCS can be seen as an evolution in content moderation that aims to address the limitations of professional fact-checking by enlisting platform users.
+In doing so, these new systems build on a long history of HCI research exploring ways of harnessing the distributed wisdom of a crowd to produce accurate information in networked settings~\cite{pennycookFightingMisinformationSocial2019,heSurveyRoleCrowds2025}.
+This research has shown that crowds can effectively perform various tasks, such as sourcing on-the-ground information~\cite{daileyJournalistsCrowdsourcerersResponding2014,agapieCrowdsourcingFieldCase2015}, or fact-checking political claims~\cite{kripleanIntegratingOndemandFactchecking2014}.
+Studies have also found that despite being cheaper and faster than professional fact-checking, crowd-based fact-checking can be similarly accurate in certain circumstances ~\cite{allenScalingFactcheckingUsing2021,martelCrowdsCanEffectively2024a,zhaoInsightsComparativeStudy2023}.
+However, crowd-based fact-checking is not a silver bullet.
+Users may respond negatively to ``social correction'' from peers~\cite{mosleh21}, the composition of the crowd affects its ability to identify false claims~\cite{godelModeratingMobEvaluating2021}, and crowds representative of the general population can exhibit biases that limit their accuracy~\cite{drawsEffectsCrowdWorker2022}.
+Researchers have studied techniques to mitigate these fact-checking biases~\cite{spiekerDiversePerspectivesCan2023} and have explored other ways that crowds can moderate misleading information, such as via digital juries~\cite{fanDigitalJuriesCivicsOriented2020,zhaoEffectsNonEffectsSocial2025}, or via distributed moderation with up/down votes~\cite{lampeSlashdotBurnDistributed2004,epsteinWillCrowdGame2020}.
+CCS share much in common with previously explored crowdsourced fact-checking systems, but they have a novel set of processes and structures that lead us to define them as a new class of system.
 Informed by these past bodies of research, we next define what makes these new systems unique.